Accounting and auditing venue requirements

 • suspected malfunction of a gaming machine form.

 A venue must ensure it retains all information pursuant to a patron complaint to facilitate a further investigation that may be required to be conducted by the VGCCC.
 To assist any investigation a venue must retain a copy of the VGCCC approved patron dispute forms, any internal documentation and any supporting material in relation to the dispute.
+Supporting material must include, but is not limited to, any recorded evidence of the instance such as CCTV footage, a screen shot/s or video footage of machine or recalled game plays subject to the complaint, etc.

-Credit betting
+4.7 Credit betting

 As required under section 3.5.31 of the Act, a venue operator must not loan, or extend credit in any form, to any person to enable that person or any other person to play a gaming machine in an approved venue and ensure their staff do not do so.

-Provision of gaming data for audit purposes
+4.8 Provision of gaming data for audit purposes

 Data recording and reconciliations must be completed by the venue operator in a timely manner and be readily available for provision to the Commission as required.
-Penalties may apply for the failure to provide necessary data as required by the Commission to complete its audit functions.

-Credit betting Dealing with unexplainted variances
+4.9 Dealing with unexplained variances

 A venue operator must address any unexplained variances in a timely manner and maintain appropriate documentation for all variances detected and investigations or further enquiries conducted.